krd-consulting/ncn-civi-zoom/README.md

 * Create a JWT app in your zoom account's [zoom market place](https://marketplace.zoom.us/develop/create) page using the instructions given in [the guide](https://marketplace.zoom.us/docs/guides/build/jwt-app).
 * Keep a copy of the **API Key** and **API Secret Key** credentials, you'll need them to enter them into the CiviCRM Zoom settings

+### Signing into CiviCRM and setup custom fields for Zoom
+Create custom fields against the Event entity (you can select which types of events Zoom fields applicable too or leave blank for all events).
+Also note we would recommend turning off the public setting on the custom field group as you probably dont want the IDs being exposed publicly on information pages.
+The fields needed are
+* Zoom Account ID.
+As the extension supports multiple zoom accounts in a single installation this field will store which zoom account the meeting or webinar is for.
+* Zoom Webinar ID.
+Will hold Zoom Webinar IDs
+* Zoom Meeting ID.
+Will hold the Zoom Meeting ID.

 ### Signing into CiviCRM and configure the Zoom settings
 * Install the extension
 * Navigate  to the zoom settings as **Events >> Zoom Settings**.
 * Create an entry for the zoom account (Note that the extension supports multiple Accounts)
-* The Zoom Account ID will be used to indicate that the event belongs to a particular Zoom Account.
 ![Screenshot of add new zoom account button](images/add-new-zoom-account.jpg)

 * On clicking the **Add New zoom account** button you'll be taken to a page where you need to enter the details of the new zoom account.
+Note the name is purely an internal identifier, in the case of multiple zoom accounts it can be use to easily differentiate the options.
 ![Screenshot of add new zoom account settings page](images/add-new-zoom-account-setting-page.jpg)

-* In the same settings page under the 'Commom zoom account settings' section, you need to select the custom fields for storing Webinar ID, Meeting ID and Zoom Account ID.
-* You can create custom fields or use the existing ones created for events, to store Webinar ID , Meeting ID and Zoom Account ID.
 * Along with that you also need to enter the 'Base url' in the same settings page.
+Note the Base URL should be set to https://api.zoom.us/v2 if the extension doesn't automatically set it.
 ![Screenshot of add common zoom settings](images/add-common-zoom-settings.jpg)

 ### Configuring an Event